IshanaRaina/sql-labs/core-sql/section-3.md

 If there is a problem with the query, you can start with the simplest subquery, make sure that is working as expected (performance, results or anything else) and then move out to more complex subqueries.

-**Exercise** :computer:

-For example, create a copy of the query and start selecting only subquery 1.
+> For example, create a copy of the query and start selecting only subquery 1.

 ```
 WITH subquery1Alias as (subquery 1 SQL)
 select * from  subquery1Alias;
 ```
-If that works, expand to include subquery 2.
+> If that works, expand to include subquery 2.

 ```
 WITH subquery1Alias as (subquery 1 SQL),